Stefano Cusin: Al Ittihad Libya

-Walter Zenga and Stefano Cusin
+Arabic Countries success

-As a result of his brilliant experience in the Arabic Countries, Stefano Cusin receive many proposals from Arabic Country and Africa.
+As a result of his experience in Arabic countries, Cusin receive many proposals from Arabic countries and Africa.
 He was contacted by Walter Zenga, "the Inter legend" in order to train over the Persian Gulf countries.
 He accepted to be Walter Zenga's assistant to co-work in Saudi for two years.

-Al Nassr – Saudi Arabia 2010

-In Saudi Arabia, with Al Nassr Riyad he worked from June to December 2010.
-He started the season on 14 August 2010 winning 1–0 in Najran and beating Al Fateh 7 days after 4–2.
-When he left the club,on 31 December 2010, the Team was second classed; with the best attack of the league and losing only one game.

-Al Nasr Dubai – United Arab Emirates 2011–2012
+Al Nasr

-Appointment and first years

-In January 2011, Walter Zenga and Stefano Cusin moved to Dubai to train the Al Nasr Dubai Team.

-The 5 June 2011,winning in Kalba against Ittihad Kalba 2–1 and after winning the last 4 match in the league Following a great work, the Team qualified for the Asian Champion's League 2012 for the first time.
-In May 2011, he extended the contract to another year, until June 2012.

-From 6 June to 15 July 2011,Stefano Cusin and Roberto Baggio was a teammate during the Training course in Coverciano, Italian federation and become good friend.

 In November 2011 he played in Dubai the "all star" match.
 A benefit match for the Libyan's Children; part of his team were Materazzi, Zanetti, Madjer, Koller, Muntasser, Nedved, Pires, Fadiga, Zwey, Aboud and Zenga.